donnemartin/system-design-primer/docs/solutions/system_design/pastebin/README.md

 [Design A URL shortener](../url_shortener/README.md)  - e.g. [TinyURL](https://tinyurl.com/), [bit.ly](https://bit.ly/) is a related question, since pastebin requires storing the paste contents instead of the original unshortened url.
 However, the URL shortener question is more focused on the shortlink generation and redirection, while the pastebin question is more focused on the storage and retrieval of the paste contents.

-## Step 1: Investigate the problem, use cases and constraints and establish design scope

-> Gather main functional requirements and scope the problem.
-> Ask questions to clarify use cases and constraints.
-> Discuss assumptions.

-Adding clarifying questions is the first step in the process.
-Remember your goal is to understand the problem and establish the design scope.

-### What questions should you ask to clarify the problem?

-Here is an example of the dialog you could have with the **Interviewer**:
-**Interviewer**: Design Pastebin.com.
-**Candidate**: Could you please remind me what Pastebin.com does at a high level?
-**Interviewer**: Do you happen to know GitHub Gist?
-It is similar to Pastebin.com.

 ## 📝 Pastebin.com Overview